-This article appears in the Fall 2015 issue of the Intercollegiate Review.
+This article appeared in the Fall 2015 issue of the Intercollegiate Review.
 Check out the rest of the issue here.

 If there is one point upon which contemporary philosophers seem to be agreed, it is that American society has somehow lost its bearings.
 Critics of all persuasions relentlessly inform us that our nation has strayed from the values which once made it strong and informed it with purpose.
 As to what those values are, or were, there is considerably less agreement.